wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 42 Notice of intended marriage outside New Zealand

-*   (1) Where any citizen of a Commonwealth country or of the Republic of Ireland resident in New Zealand for at least 7 days desires to marry outside New Zealand under the Foreign Marriage Acts 1892 to 1947 of the Parliament of the United Kingdom or to marry any such citizen in the United Kingdom, he may give notice to a Registrar in the prescribed form.
+*   (1) Where any citizen of a Commonwealth country or of the Republic of Ireland resident in New Zealand for at least 7 days desires to marry outside New Zealand under the Foreign Marriage Acts 1892 to 1947 of the Parliament of the United Kingdom or to marry any such citizen in the United Kingdom, he or she may give notice to a Registrar in the prescribed form.

-    (2) The person giving notice shall appear personally before the Registrar and shall make a statutory declaration that the several particulars set forth in the notice are true and that he believes the marriage is not prohibited by [Schedule 2][93] and that there is no other lawful impediment to the marriage.
+    (2) The person giving notice shall appear personally before the Registrar and shall make a statutory declaration that the several particulars set forth in the notice are true and that he or she believes the marriage is not prohibited by [Schedule 2][93] and that there is no other lawful impediment to the marriage.

     (3) If the person giving notice is under the age of 20 years, the same consents shall be required as in the case of a marriage to be solemnised in New Zealand.